Tanana District Master Gardener Program — FAQ

-Master Gardeners are trained volunteers who assist the University of Alaska Fairbanks Cooperative Extension Service by helping people in the community better understand horticulture and their environment.
-The class consists of 40 hours of instruction on different areas of horticulture and pest management, followed by 40 hours of volunteer service in the community.
+Alaska Master Gardeners are trained volunteers for the University of Alaska Fairbanks Cooperative Extension Service located in communities throughout the state.
+They provide gardening information to others and may become involved in beautification projects in the community.
 For more information on the statewide program and links to Alaska group sites, please visit our Alaska Master Gardeners page.

 How do I become a Master Gardener?